nuwavetech/nonstop-integration-showcase/web-app/README.md

-# LightWave ACME Card Manager Web Application
+# LightWave NSIS Payment Card Simulation Web Application
-The ACME Card Manager Web Application is a Single Page Application (SPA) that implements the User Interface for the ACME Card Service.
+The NSIS Payment Card Simulation Web Application is a Single Page Application (SPA) that implements the User Interface for the Payment Card Simulation.
 The entire application is implemented in a handful of HTML, Javascript, CSS, and image files.
 The files can be deployed to any HTTP server capable of hosting static content.

 The application must be accessed from an HTTP server. <em>It will not work by simply opening the files in a browser from the desktop filesystem.</em> There are a number of solutions available that will allow you to deploy the application to a web server, for example:
 + Deploy to a local copy of [Apache](https://httpd.apache.org/) or [Nginx](https://www.nginx.com/) server.